-A Masterplan and/or site development brief, together with new estates and student accommodation strategies, will be prepared in conjunction with the Council.
+A Masterplan and/or site development brief, which encompasses the main campus in Strawberry Hill as well as Teddington Lock, together with new estates and student accommodation strategies, will be prepared in conjunction with the Council.
 This will guide future development for St Mary's University, both on and off site.

 - There is a need to take account of the growing demand for university places. - There is a need to improve and upgrade the existing facilities at St Mary's University as well as a need to provide additional educational floorspace, student residential accommodation and other associated facilities. - The Council will support and work with St Mary's University to ensure it remains a highly regarded, competitive and viable higher education facility in the future and to assist in meeting the future educational needs of students. - It is acknowledged that this is a very constrained site, with the majority of land not built on designated as Metropolitan Open Land.
-There are also Listed Buildings, Buildings of Townscape Merit as well as sports playing fields. - Any development proposal has to respect the special and unique location and setting of St Mary's University, including the adjoining Grade I Listed Building (Strawberry Hill House) and the associated Historic Park and Garden. - The Council will work with the University on a Masterplan for the longer term upgrading of their sites to meet the demand for additional
+There are also Listed Buildings, Buildings of Townscape Merit as well as sports playing fields. - Any development proposal has to respect the special and unique location and setting of St Mary's University, including the adjoining Grade I Listed Building (Strawberry Hill House) and the associated Historic Park and Garden as well as the high quality Edwardian villas within the Waldegrave Park Conservation Area. - The Council will work with the University on a Masterplan / site brief (SPD) for the longer term upgrading of their sites (main campus at Strawberry Hill and Teddington Lock) to meet the demand for additional teaching, sport and student residential accommodation, taking account of existing site constraints and with the aim to improve and enhance the Metropolitan Open Land, including views and vistas.

-- teaching, sport and student residential accommodation, taking account of existing site constraints. - Detailed guidance on design and local character for any redevelopment proposal will also be set out in the relevant Village Planning Guidance SPD.
+Detailed guidance on design and local character for any redevelopment proposal will be set out within the site brief (SPD) as well as in the relevant Strawberry Hill Village Planning Guidance SPD.